Parenting Time

 Supervised Parenting Time

 The court can order that a parent’s time with the child be supervised.
 This means the child will not be alone with that parent.
-Parenting time can be supervised by a third party, for example a relative or friend of the family.
+Parenting time can be supervised by a third party, such as a relative or friend of the family.
 The court will not order a third party to supervise parenting time unless they agree.
-Parenting time can also be supervised in supervised parenting time centres provided through the Supervised Parenting Time/Exchange Program.
+Parenting time can also be supervised at special centres provided through the Supervised Parenting Time/Exchange Program.
 This program only operates in Saskatoon and Regina.

-Supervised parenting time is only ordered if there is a concern for the child’s safety or well-being, or a concern about the parent not returning the child or abducting the child.
+Supervised parenting time is only ordered if there is a concern for the child’s well-being or that a parent will not return the child.
 Cause for concern could include situations where a parent has:

-- a history of alcohol and/or drug abuse
+- a history of alcohol or drug abuse

 - a history of mentally, physically or sexually abusing children